Syphilis in Australia

 The best way to prevent syphilis is to practise safe sex:

-- always use condoms with water-based lubricant during vaginal and anal sex
+- always use condoms with condom-safe lubricants (for example water or silicone based) during vaginal and anal sex

 - always use dental dams during oral sex